Alternatives to Macro Tracking: Creative Ways to Help Clients Build Consistency

 Set Meal Goals

-You can set smaller, achievable goals for your clients outside of tracking macros.
+You can set smaller, measurable goals that hold you accountable for meal make-up.
 This could look like a goal of eating protein at every meal or eating veggies with at least two meals a day.

 Can I Lose Weight Without Tracking Macros?

-While tracking macros can be an excellent way to achieve a weight loss goal, it’s only one piece to a much larger puzzle that considers your client’s overall health and wellness and how it relates to lifestyle factors.
+Tracking macros is only one piece to a much larger puzzle that considers your overall health and wellness and how it relates to lifestyle factors.
+Consider:

 - What is your general calorie intake vs. expenditure?